-Please use the information below for resources on Influenza and the appropriate steps to take if infected.
+Please use the information below for resources on Influenza ("the flu") and the appropriate steps to take if infected.

 As most of you are aware, the state of Massachusetts and most of the United States is experiencing high numbers of influenza infection.
 Influenza is a respiratory illness that most times presents suddenly with high fever, body aches, headache and cough.

 Though this news is no cause for alarm, it is important that we use all the means we have to help prevent this contagious illness.
-From all available information, it is very clear that the best defenses - both for yourself and those around you - is in personal behavior geared toward prevention and getting good information.
-Please see the Centers for Disease Control website (http://www.cdc.gov/flu/) for the most up-to-date information.
+From all available information, it is very clear that the best defenses – both for yourself and those around you – is in personal behavior geared toward prevention and getting good information.
+Please visit the www.flu.gov for the most up-to-date information.